 § 3.
 The Exploration of Australia.

-A fairly complete, though brief, account of the exploration of Australia was given in Official Year Book No. 2 (pp. 20-39), and a summary of the more important facts relating to the subject was embodied in this Chapter in succeeding issues up to and including No. 22.
+A summary of the more important facts relating to the exploration of Australia was embodied in this Chapter in issues of the Official Year Book up to and including No. 22.

 § 4.
 The Creation of the Several Colonies.